kristianmandrup/infomatrix-blog/_posts/initial-page-login.md

 They both use a Promise to handle the async communication with the Auth provider.
 We should do the same!
 To make the provider API more consistent, we should wrap the `facebookConnectPlugin` as `plugins.facebookConnectPlugin` so we can leverage the same basic strategy for all plugins ;)

+### Alternatives?

+Another simple solution is the [ng-cordova-oauth](https://github.com/nraboy/ng-cordova-oauth) Angular plugin.
+However it only supports Authorization via [Apache InAppBrowser Plugin](https://github.com/apache/cordova-plugin-inappbrowser/blob/master/doc/index.md)

+The good thing is that it is supported on a lot of platforms:

+- Amazon Fire OS
+- Android
+- BlackBerry 10
+- Firefox OS
+- iOS
+- Windows 8 and 8.1
+- Windows Phone 7 and 8

+It can be used as a fallback if native authentication is not possible on the device.

 ### More info

 For more info, check out the AppGyver forum threads on the subject...